ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Relationship/Diary/I’m glad it was you.md

 ---

 I’m glad it was you and no other.
-There is no gem that compares with your eyes, no sunshine that compares with your smile, no rain that compares with the serenity or your countenance.
+There is no gem that compares with your eyes, no sunshine that compares with your smile, no rain that compares with the serenity of your countenance.

 I found you in the arms of another lover, and turned my face away, and my thoughts far removed.
 Circumstance brought me to you again, and in tragedy I turned my face towards you in comfort.